CrossRef/rest-api-doc/funder_kpi_api.md

 ### Notes on owner prefixes

 The prefix of a CrossRef DOI does **NOT** indicate who currently owns the DOI.
 It only reflects who originally registered the DOI.
-CrossRef metadata has a separate **owner prefix** element that record the current owner of the CrossRef DOI in question.
+CrossRef metadata has an **owner_prefix** element that records the current owner of the CrossRef DOI in question.

 ### Notes on dates